menabebawy1/github-tutorial/README.md

 ---
 ## Workflow & Commands
 Here is how your Workflow or cycle on git should look like:
- 1. Make changes to your files.
+ 1. Make changes to your README file.
- 2. Add the file to the staging area by using `git add FILENAME` or add all changed and deleated files by using `git add --all`.
+ 2. Add the file to the staging area by using `git add .` or add all changed and deleated files by using `git add --all`.
  3. Type `git status` in order to see if the files are added or not.
  4. You will then need to commit your files using `git commit -m "Message name"`.
  5. You will finally need to push your files where you will see them on github using `git push`.